advaitk/enhancedcalling/README.md

 # enhancedcalling
-Automate enabling of Enhanced Calling mode for Cisco Webex Cloud registred, personal mode devices
+Automate enabling of Enhanced Calling mode for Cisco WebEx Cloud registered, personal mode devices

 ## Overview
-Enhanced Calling allows users to utilize PSTN dialing on video devices when registered on Webex Cloud in Personal Mode.
-Previously, Cisco completed EOL on some hybrid services for Webex Cloud registered devices, then Personal mode devices lost their inbound and outbound PSTN calling capabilities.
+Enhanced Calling allows users to utilize PSTN dialing on video devices when registered on WebEx Cloud in Personal Mode.
+Previously, Cisco completed EOL on some hybrid services for WebEx Cloud registered devices, then Personal mode devices lost their inbound and outbound PSTN calling capabilities.

 Cisco has an interim/stop-gap solution to address the gap in functionality, called Enhanced Calling, which brings back PSTN capability for those users with Personal mode devices.